vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 the number of hours that the TLS server (or cluster of servers serving the same Server Name) commit to serving this extension in the future.
 This is referred to as the "pinning time" or "extension pin" of the extension.
-A non-zero extenion pin value received MUST ONLY be used if the extention also contains a valid TLSA authentication chain that matches the server's certificate chain (the server passes DANE authentication based on the enclosed TLSA RRset).
+A non-zero extension pin value received MUST ONLY be used if the extension also contains a valid TLSA authentication chain that matches the server's certificate chain (the server passes DANE authentication based on the enclosed TLSA RRset).